-The Community Action Partnership of Solano, Joint Powers Authority (CAP Solano JPA) has recently transitioned from being governed by local jurisdictional representatives assigned from each city to being governed by two selected councilmembers from each jurisdiction and two County Board Supervisors.
-This process merged from the formation of a local two-by-two committee which was the joint effort of all jurisdictions to understand the needs and successes of each city in regard to its most vulnerable populations.
-The County of Solano is also applying for HHAP-4 funds, so now having two County Board Supervisors as part of the CAP Solano JPA's mission.
-The new CAP Solano JPA gave further insight into how HHAP-4 funds could be used at their November 17, 2022 Board meeting after receiving feedback from the Housing First Solano (HFS) Continuum of Care (CoC) Board Meeting, held on November 16, 2022.
-Community feedback provided at the HFS CoC Board Meeting was the most specific and notable coordination and collaboration process with all of the entities listed above.
-Following a presentation on the HHAP-4 application, including an overview of landscape analysis data, previous rounds of HHAP funding allocations, Cal ICH recommended uses of funding, and proposed outcome goals and strategies, there was open discussion and feedback gathered via a jamboard from both HFS CoC Board Meeting and strategies, there members of the public on HHAP-4 funding priorities for both the County and the CAP Solano JPA allocations.
-Participants in this meeting included multiple members of the Solano Lived Experience Committee and the Solano Racial Equity Action Lab, and representatives of street outreach, emergency shelter, transitional housing, PSH, and RRH service providers, faith-based providers, the Coordinated Entry System, City jurisdictions, the California Homeless Youth Project, the Solano County Office of Education, Solano County Health and Human Services, and the CAP Solano JPA.
+The County of Solano's determination of how HHAP-4 funds will be used was informed by the current implementation plan for the Neighbors Helping Neighbors - Five-Year Regional Strategic Plan to Respond to Homelessness in Solano County, the most recent CSBG Community Needs Assessment and Action Plan, community input provided for the HHAP-3 application and, specifically for the HHAP-4 application, community feedback at the Housing First Solano Continuum of Care Board Meeting held on November 16, 2022.
+The community feedback provided at the HFS CoC Board Meeting was the most specific and notable coordination and collaboration process with all of the entities listed above.
+Following a presentation on the HHAP-4 application, including an overview of landscape analysis data, previous rounds of HHAP funding allocations, Cal ICH recommended uses of funding, and proposed outcome goals and strategies, there was open discussion and feedback gathered via a jamboard from both HFS CoC Board Members and members of the public on HHAP-4 funding priorities for both the County and the CAP Solano JPA allocations.
+Participants in this meeting included multiple members of the Solano Lived Experience Committee (LEC) and the Solano Racial Equity Action Lab (REAL) Team, and representatives of street outreach, emergency shelter, transitional housing, PSH, and RRH service providers, faith-based providers, the Coordinated Entry System, City jurisdictions, the California Homeless Youth Project, the Solano

+County Office of Education, Solano County Health and Human Services, and the CAP Solano JPA.
 The feedback from this meeting served as a primary source of information, along with previous strategic planning processes and the HHAP-4 landscape analysis, to determine the use of HHAP-4 funds.